-As discussed, BCG is a form of immunotherapy - that is stimulating the body's immune system to kill cancer cells.
-The BCG is given into the bladder (intravesically) and thus is only active at that location.
+Immunotherapy is a treatment that stimulates the body's immune system to kill cancer cells.
+BCG is one form that is given directly into the bladder (intravesically).
 However, in more advanced cases where metastatic disease is present clinicians are now exploring the use of Systemic Immunotherapy.

-Immunotherapy, is the latest hope for curing bladder cancer.
+Immunotherapy, is an exciting treatment for bladder cancer.
 It is also called biologic therapy, and is designed to boost the body's natural defences to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.